KrekkieD/protractor-snapshot/README.md

 #### `ProtractorSnapshot.image([name || callback])`

+Creates a screenshot.

 When using the default image callback:

 - Specify a string to use as custom filename.
 - Specify a function to use as a custom callback (called after other callbacks).
+- Or leave empty.

 When using a custom callback:

 - The provided parameter is sent to your callback as third argument.
+- Or leave empty.

 Returns a promise that is resolved with an array of callback return values.

 #### `ProtractorSnapshot.source([name || callback])`

+Creates an HTML snapshot.

 When using the default source callback:

 - Specify a string to use as custom filename.
 - Specify a function to use as a custom callback (called after other callbacks).
+- Or leave empty.

 When using a custom callback:

 - The provided parameter is sent to your callback as third argument.
+- Or leave empty.

 Returns a promise that is resolved with an array of callback return values.